Guide to Choosing the Right Sinus Surgery Part III

 Risks of Traditional Sinus Surgery

-Traditional sinus surgery differs from other type of chronic sinusitis treatment in that it involves more serious risks, including:
+Traditional sinus surgery differs from other type of chronic sinusitis treatment in that it involves a greater likelihood of mor serious risks, including:

 - Heavy bleeding from the nose